-Decide Who Might Be Harmed & How
+Step 2 - Decide Who Might Be Harmed & How

 A0006.
-Think how employees (or others who may be present such as contractors or visitors) might be harmed.
-Ask your employees what they think the hazards are, as they may notice things that are not obvious to you and may have some good ideas on how to control the risks.
+Think how staff and students (or others who may be present such as contractors or visitors) might be harmed.
+Ask staff (and students if appropriate) what they think the hazards are, as they may notice things that are not obvious to you and may have some good ideas on how to control the risks.

 A0007.
-For each hazard you need to be clear about who might be harmed; it will help you identify the best way of controlling the risk.
+For each hazard you need to be clear about who5 might be harmed; it will help you identify the best way of controlling the risk.
 That doesn't mean listing everyone by name, but rather identifying groups of people (e.g. 'people working in the storeroom' or 'passers-by').
 Remember: